Chronic motor tic disorder

 When to Contact a Medical Professional

-There is usually no need to see the health care provider for a tic unless it is severe or disrupts your life.
+There is usually no need to see the health care provider for a tic unless it is severe or disrupts daily life.

-If you cannot tell whether your movements are a tic or something more serious (such as a seizure), call your health care provider.
+If you cannot tell whether you or your child's movements are a tic or something more serious (such as a seizure), call your provider.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.